Alejandro-M-Cruz/film-app/README.md

 2. Create an .env file, copy all the variables in .env.example and fill the required values
 3. Run the following command to build the Docker image: `docker compose up --build`
 4. The project will be running on http://localhost:8000
-5. Copy the OpenAPI documentation to the [Swagger Editor](https://editor.swagger.io/)
+5. Copy the OpenAPI documentation in `docs/api.yaml` to a [Swagger Editor](https://editor.swagger.io/)
 6. Try out the API by registering a user, logging in, and using the JWT token to authenticate the other endpoints
    - You can also log in with the pre-registered user:
       - Username: `test`